Bigg Boss 11: SHOCKING! Arshi Khan Gets Evicted; But Bigg Boss Gives Her A SPECIAL POWER!

 Arshi Is Given Special Power

-Arshi is given special power to save two contestants from nominations this week (besides Hina) who will get the chance to reach the semi-finale week directly!
+Arshi is given special power to save two contestants from nominations next week (besides Hina) who will get the chance to reach the semi-finale week directly!

 Arshi Chooses Priyank & Vikas

-Arshi chooses Vikas and Priyank (she asks asks Priyank to support Vikas in her absence, which makes Vikas emotional).
-Salman then announces another twist, that there will be a live poll, where viewers will get a chance to vote and send one of them, who gets a chance to reach the semi-finale week, directly!
+Arshi chooses Vikas and Priyank (she asks Priyank to support Vikas in her absence, which makes Vikas emotional).
+Salman then announces another twist, that there will be a live poll, where viewers will get a chance to vote and send one of them to the semi-finale week, directly!

 Bigg Boss 11: Ujjwal Rana Shares Shilpa Shinde's #ThrowbackVideo With A HEARTWARMING Message